Kitware/SMTK/doc/userguide/overview.rst

 * The **mesh** system, which can manipulate meshes of geometric models; it provides a way to propagate simulation attribute information from model entities onto meshes.
   It also provides a way to run external mesh creation tools on the model.
+* The **operation** system, which provides an interface to constructing and executing *operators*, which create, modify and delete resources.
 * The **simulation** (also known as the **export**) system, which is a set of utilities that lets you convert resources (e.g., attribute, model, and mesh collections) into an input deck for a simulation using Python scripts (or C++ if you wish).